Guard, FSN-03; FP-BB*

 NOTE: For ordinarily resident employees, salary will be paid in local currency using the established exchange rate.

-NOTE: ALL ORDINARILY RESIDENT APPLICANTS MUST HAVE THE REQUIRED WORK AND/OR RESIDENCY PERMITS TO BE ELIGIBLE FOR CONSIDERATION.
+NOTE: ALL ORDINARILY RESIDENT APPLICANTS MUST BE RESIDING IN COUNTRY AND HAVE THE REQUIRED WORK AND/OR RESIDENCY PERMITS TO BE ELIGIBLE FOR CONSIDERATION.

-The U.S. Mission Addis Ababa is seeking individuals for the position of Guard in the Regional Security Office of the Embassy.
+The U.S. Mission Addis Ababa is seeking an individual for the position of Guard in the Regional Security Office of the Embassy.

 BASIC FUNCTION OF POSITION

-- Required Experience: A minimum of one year experience is required in any of the following areas: Military, Police, Government Security, or U.S. Embassy residence security.
+2. Prior Work Experience: A minimum of one year experience is required in any of the following areas: Military, Police, Government Security, or U.S. Embassy residence security.
+One year of experience in the specified field will be equivalent to one year of education.

-- Skills and Abilities: The incumbent must have the ability to follow instruction and be reliable in attendance and performance.
-Must be able to walk/stand for several hours and perform physical training in defensive tactics, baton use, and personnel restraint is required.
+4. Skills and Abilities: Must have the ability to follow instruction and be reliable in attendance and performance.
+Must be able to walk/stand for several hours and perform physical training in defensive tactics, baton use, and personnel restraint.

 ADDITIONAL SELECTION CRITERIA:

-- Currently employed U.S. Citizen EFMs who hold a FMA appointment are ineligible to apply for advertised positions within the first 90 calendar days of their employment.
+4. Currently employed U.S. Citizen EFMs who hold a Family Member Appointment (FMA) are ineligible to apply for advertised positions within the first 90 calendar days of their employment.

-- Currently employed Not Ordinarily Residents hired under a Personal Services Agreement (PSA) are ineligible to apply for advertised positions within the first 90 calendar days of their employment, unless currently hired into a position with a When Actually Employed (WAE) work schedule.
+5. Currently employed NORs hired under a Personal Services Agreement (PSA) are ineligible to apply for advertised positions within the first 90 calendar days of their employment unless currently hired into a position with a When Actually Employed (WAE) work schedule.

 Interested candidates for this position must submit the following for consideration of the application: